 - Stare at it for a moment and place a hex on the evil person who lied (hey, it never hurts to try).

-Now, you have completed the necessary steps in divorcing yourself from this outlandish review, but you can do more to hopefully help expedite the process a bit more.
+Now, you have completed the necessary steps in divorcing yourself from this outlandish review, but you can do more to help expedite the process.

 Pick up the phone.
 Google has a support contact number that allows businesses who have grievances call them.
 Visit your Google My Business account and look down on the left side for “support.”
 Click that.